Pickleball Gear

 check out the SLK NEO 2.0, Friday Original, or the GoSports GS1 sets for adult beginner sets, which can suit teenagers too.

-• You only want youth paddles:
+• You only want kid paddles:

 • You want a net included: